 Students must undertake 40 units of research courses, namely EDUC4955 Education Honours I: Introduction to Education Research (10 units), EDUC4965 Education Honours II: Research Design and Methods (10 units) and EDUC4990 Honours III: Project and Thesis (20 units).
 See Program Convenor for further information regarding eligibility for Honours.

 The programs in the School of Education incorporate both traditional and innovative approaches to professional experience.
 Students will complete the equivalent of 90 days professional experience in relevant school settings in a four-year Bachelor program.
-This matches the current NSW Institute of Teachers (NSWIT) requirements for professional experience in four-year undergraduate initial teacher education programs.
+This matches the current Board of Studies, Teaching and Educational Standards (BOSTES) requirements for professional experience in four-year undergraduate initial teacher education programs.
 NOTE: All teacher education students are required to do one professional experience placement of 20 days at a location outside of the local region (ie. in other parts of NSW or Australia).
 Students normally do this "out-of-area" placement in the third year of the program.
 IMPORTANT: Some professional experience placements occur during university vacation times.
 Please check the professional experience website for placement dates before you book a holiday. http://www.newcastle.edu.au/faculty/education-arts/peu/education/

-In addition to its approval as a K-6 qualification by the NSW Institute of Teachers, this program has been approved as a 0-5 qualification by the Early Childhood Education & Care Directorate of the NSW Department of Education and Communities.
+In addition to its approval as a K-6 qualification by the Board of Studies, Teaching and Educational Standards, this program has been approved as a 0-5 qualification by the Early Childhood Education & Care Directorate of the NSW Department of Education and Communities.
 Specifically, through its accreditation process the ECECD has determined that the program:

 - Does meet the required qualifications for the position of Authorised Supervisor under Part 2 Clause 16 (2) (c) of the "Children's Services Regulation 2004".